annshirleen/alx-pre_course/README.md

-My first readme
-Thi shows we are up_to_date
+This is the updated readme